zipvilization/Zipvilization/world/time/index.md

 Instead:

-> **Economic capacity can change the conditions.**
+> **Economic capacity can create possibility.**
 >
-> **Development still needs a past.**
+> **Development still requires Time.**

 ---

-# No Instant Empires
+# No Instant Kingdoms

-The same principle becomes even more important at larger scale.
+The same principle becomes increasingly important at larger scales.

-A Holder may acquire enough SOLUM for Kingdom-scale Territory.
+A Colonist may acquire enough SOLUM for Kingdom-scale Territory.

-The blockchain can record that amount immediately.
+That state can exist immediately.

-Zipvilization does not deny that reality.

-The Colonist has Kingdom-scale territorial capacity.

-But a Mature Kingdom cannot legitimately contain a history that never happened.
+But a Mature Kingdom cannot legitimately contain developmental history that never occurred.

 Lower structures matter.

-Population matters.

 Cycles matter.

+Zips matter.

-Maturation matters.
+Maturity matters.

-> **A participant may acquire future capacity.**
+> **A Colonist may acquire future capacity.**
 >
 > **They cannot purchase its past.**

-This creates a boundary between wealth and development.

 ---